WesleyGDucahrme/Data_Analysis/README.md

 - Comparing different distibutions with histograms.
 - Testing for skewness and kurtosis in a population based on sample data using the bootstrap method.
 - Using the two sample T-test to test for equivalence in population means.
-- Grade recieved was 95% (On question 3 forgot to use a qq-plot to check for normality).
+- Grade recieved was 95%.
+(On question 3 forgot to use a qq-plot to check for normality)

 Assignment 3:
 - Equal variance testing.